-8. Object factories
+9. Object factories

-By default, the generated code for mapping one bean type into another will call the default constructor to instantiate the target type.
+By default, the generated code for mapping one bean type into another or updating a bean will call the default constructor to instantiate the target type.

 Alternatively you can plug in custom object factories which will be invoked to obtain instances of the target type.
 One use case for this is JAXB which creates ObjectFactory classes for obtaining new instances of schema types.